By Vidya Pradhan

 One of her first shows was about the Sangati Center, a nonprofit community center focused on providing an intimate venue for un-amplified performances of Indian classical music.
 After the show aired and the footage was posted on the website, Sangati Center's event posted a record turnout.
 "It was a gratifying feeling to be able to help," says Manjula.

-“This is probably the one show of its kind for the community,” says Manjula.
+“This is probably the only show of its kind for the community,” says Manjula.
 “The Indian American community is known for its professional success but we are also a community that gives back in so many different ways.
 Just like our reach, our responsibilities are also global.
-My show is about creating a legacy for the future generations.”
+My show is about documenting this legacy for the future generations.”

 Manjula’s latest project is “Sing for a Cause.”
 She organizes music parties at her home or other locations where a cause is highlighted.
 Guests are under no pressure to donate.
 It is just a forum to learn about worthy charities and listen to pleasant music performed by accomplished local artists.
 The first such event, organized on June 7th was a huge success.
 Over a 100 guests attended the invitation-only event.
 More than 20 singers, including some of the top Bay Area artists participated, and the cause promoted was the Sankara Eye Foundation.